-You can download a handy printable version of this End of Lease Cleaning Checklist at the bottom of this page.
+Download a handy printable version of this Bond Cleaning Checklist at the bottom of this page.

-Kent’s End of Lease Cleaning Checklist is designed to help you get your bond back.
-Checklists for moving house usually cover booking a removalist and moving house packing tips.
-But it’s important not to overlook end of lease cleaning if you are moving out of a rental property!
+Kent’s End of Lease House Cleaning Checklist is designed to help you get your bond back.
+But it’s important not to overlook end of lease cleaning, otherwise known as bond cleaning, if you are moving out of a rental property!

-Tenants can use these moving house cleaning tips to restore a rented home to its original condition.
-Together with Kent Removalists’ moving house checklist for tenants, this moving out cleaning checklist is bound to ensure a successful, stress-free move, particularly when it comes to rental bond recovery.
+Tenants can use these vacate clean tips to restore a rented home to its original condition.
+Together with Kent Removalists’ moving house packing tips, this moving out cleaning checklist is bound to ensure a successful, stress-free move, particularly when it comes to rental bond recovery.

 - Keep all your cleaning supplies close by; pop them all in a portable holder, or even a bucket, to speed up the cleaning process